HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/update_properties_with_helm.md

 ---
 id: update-properties-with-helm
-title: Update DX Properties with HELM
+title: Updating DX properties using Helm values
 ---

-## Introduction

-This guide provides instructions for adding, updating, or deleting properties from services using the `values.yaml` file for a HELM chart.
-The `values.yaml` file contains the default values for the properties used during the deployment of the HELM chart.
+This topic provides steps on how to use the Helm chart's `values.yaml` file to add, update, or delete Digital Experience (DX) Compose properties.
+The `values.yaml` file contains the default values for the properties used during the deployment of the Helm chart.
 You can override these default values by updating the `values.yaml` file.

-## Update Properties with HELM Values

-### Properties Overrides Parameters

-**Sample Format for propertiesFilesOverrides**
+## Overriding default values in `values.yaml`

+To override the default values for the properties used during the deployment of the Helm chart, add the `propertiesFilesOverrides` section in the `values.yaml` file.

+See the sample format for `propertiesFilesOverrides`:

 ```yaml
 configuration: